Typhoon Parma: Philippines

 In Metro Manila, billboards were rolled down due to strong winds that were anticipated.
 Air travel, cargo ships, and other water transport throughout the Islands were suspended.
 The Commission on Higher Education (CHED) suspended classes for regions 1, 2, 3, 4a, 4b, 5 and CAR.
-In Laguna, the Laguna Lake Development Authority (LLDA) evacuated a massive 100,000 residents that live near the Laguna lake.
+In Laguna, the Laguna Lake Development Authority (LLDA) evacuated a massive 100,000 residents living near Laguna de Bay.

 Taiwan

 Following the devastating impacts of Typhoon Morakot in August, residents in southern Taiwan were weary upon hearing of a new typhoon approaching the region.
 By October 3, residents of six villages in the hard hit county of Kaohsiung began evacuating.
 The following day, the Central Weather Bureau issued a land warning for the Hengchun Peninsula as Parma moved over the northern Philippines.
 Residents in the region were advised to prepare for heavy rains and high winds in relation to the storm.
 At least 55 international flights from Taiwanese airports were cancelled or delayed due to Typhoon Parma as it stalled in the Bashih Channel.
 On October 5, mandatory evacuations were put in place for portions of southern Taiwan, leading to roughly 6,000 residents leaving the area for shelter.
 Emergency officials deployed 200 elite soldiers to the region to assist in the evacuation and placed 35,000 more on standby for relief operations.